AndreDiop/Password-Generator/README.md

 I'm not taking requests at this time however, please reach out to me if you see ways that I can improve upon my code.

+## Future Development

+Moving forward with this app I would like to reduce the amount of code used to make this app work.

+Using regex to represent large data sets of numbers with less redundancy.

+I would like to remove alerts from the functioning of the app and use something less intrusive or just having checkboxes of what the password requirements are.

+Add a paralax element to the background.

+Consider using an 8 bit theme and going with a completely vibe that way.

 ## License